-Inspired by the excellent response to online seminars during current events, we have decided to start an online monthly seminar series for the Organ-on-a-Chip Technologies Network, starting in September (via Microsoft Teams).
-The Network serves the whole of the UK research community and, as such, it would be great to have an online seminar series that is accessible to everyone.
+Inspired by the excellent response to online seminars during current events, we have launched an online monthly seminar series for the Organ-on-a-Chip Technologies Network using Zoom.
+The Network serves the whole of the UK research community and, as such, it is great to have an online seminar series that is accessible to everyone.

 The seminar series plans include:

 - a broad focus encompassing all in vitro models research aimed at predicting human biology

 - a mix of abstract talks and invited high profile speakers in the field